Baking soda helps teeth & gums

 Baking soda with 3% hydrogen peroxide

-Alternatively, one can mix sodium bicarbonate with a 3% hydrogen peroxide solution and use instead of toothpaste (according to Dr. Hulda Clark, however, one shouldn't use hydrogen peroxide if one has metal fillings, because they react).
+Alternatively, one can mix sodium bicarbonate with a 3% hydrogen peroxide solution and use instead of toothpaste - according to Dr. Hulda Clark, however, one shouldn't use hydrogen peroxide if one has metal fillings, because they react.
+There are other reasons to exert caution with hydrogen peroxide, so all things considered, it may be best to reserve the above mix for use as a simple method to whiten stained teeth.

 Baking soda rinses and "packs"